ejprice54321/ExercisesInC/reading_questions/thinkos.md

 1) Give an example of a feature common in interpreted languages that is rare in compiled languages.

+Dynamic types are supported by interpreted languages, but not in compiled languages.

 2) Name two advantages of static typing over dynamic typing.

+allows you to catch errors before you run your code, safer than runtime erros

 3) Give an example of a static semantic error.

+errors that can be checked without actually understanding the program

 4) What are two reasons you might want to turn off code optimization?

+can change bugs and make them "appear or disappear", cut down on compile time

 5) When you run `gcc` with `-S`, why might the results look different on different computers?

+assembly code, looks different with different architechtures

 6) If you spell a variable name wrong, or if you spell a function name wrong, the error messages you get might look very different.
 Why?

+so that you can understand what you did wrong.

 7) What is a segmentation fault?

+if you try to read or write an incorrect location in memory

 ## Chapter 2